kpitman-mcad/react_assignments/README.md

 ## Author

-Kevin Pitman, Web Development, MCAD, Winter 2026
+Kevin Pitman, Programming for Web, MCAD, Winter 2026

 *Note, this is an academic exercise only.*